 - Don’t be afraid to make the shallowest part of the garden even shallower, so that the garden can widen out into the corners – giving even more sense of depth and space

 - Or, you might try an alternative approach to the above, emphasizing the shortest (shallowest) part of the garden with a straight path through it.
 This can give a greater sense of depth, and works particularly well in formal and / or front gardens.

-- Another, and slightly unusual approach, in very wide gardens, might be to consider dividing the gardens into rooms, but running across (as opposed to up) the garden (see the second example in the slideshow above).
+- Another, and slightly unusual approach, in very wide gardens, might be to consider dividing the gardens into rooms, but running across (as opposed to up) the garden (this can be seen in the first example above).

-- Not forgetting plants.
+- Choice of plant colours can really affect our perception of depth.
 Recessive colours like mauves and blues appear further away, and therefore make a garden seem deeper and / or larger than it actually is.
 In contrast, really bright reds and oranges can have the opposite effect and are best avoided, at least in the furthest reaches of the garden.